ruby0x1/arguable/README.md

 `--argument value`
 `--argument`

-If arguments are passed incorrectly, for example `--argument value value` the results will include the valid and invalid results for simpler parsing.
+If arguments are passed incorrectly, for example `--argument value value` or `arg` the results will include the valid and invalid results for simpler parsing.

 ---